Information Security

 Purchased information security insurance to mitigate information security risks

-In 2021, Wistron purchased global information security insurance policies as a group.
+Form 2021, Wistron purchased global information security insurance policies as a group.
 Apart from mitigating risks, we also hope to further receive the help and resources of external information security experts through the international insurance market.
 We provide preventative solutions to strengthen existing information security measures, in order to respond to growing information security threats and achieve the goals of corporate sustainable management.

 Information security incidents in the most recent 4 years

-No major information security incidents occurred between 2018 to 2021.
+No major information security incidents occurred between 2020 to 2023.
 Because no confidential information leaks affected the personal information of customers and employees, no fines were issued.

 Number of information security violations and fines/year |